-M. for roof placed PV the 2015 figure, is first published in 2015, the reference is market prices for PV in 2012/2013[27] and in 2014 [28] and it shows that the marked prices for PV systems in Denmark were lower than prices found in international studies [3,29], and the prices have been stable or have increased from 2012/2013 to 2014.
+- M. for roof placed PV the 2015 figure, is first published in 2015, the reference is market prices for PV in 2012/2013[7] and in 2014 [19] and it show that the marked prices for PV systems in Denmark were lower than prices found in international studies [3,18], and the prices have been stable or have increased from 2012/2013 to 2014.
 Therefore the investment in 2015 was assumed to be at same level as in 2012/2013 and 2014.
 In 2018 investment cost for the system and specific cost of PV panels are found in based on information from international importers and from national sales representatives and installers.
-In addition, international references ([30], [31]) have been consulted.
-The investment cost estimates for the system 2020 is based these findings.

-M2.
-Market prices for utility scale PV systems have been estimated based on interviews with Danish developers in 2019 and international sources([36], [37])
+In addition, international references ([27], [29]) have been consulted.
+The investment cost estimates for the system 2020 is based these findings. - M2.
+Market prices for utility scale PV systems have been estimated based on interviews with Danish developers and an assessment of the prices from Danish and Germany tenders for PV capacity in 2016 and the beginning of 2017.
+The price analysis is available in the note (in Danish) "Opdatering af teknologikatalogets solcelledata oktober 2017" [31](ref 31). - N. The financial values have been discounted as shown in the table below